CupnPlateGames/wzmapcompiler/readme.md

 What is does
 ------------
 Reading heightmap, tilemap, cliffmap and compiling them into a `.map` file.
 It also include it into a `.wz` file as well as other required and generated files like the `.addon.lev` and `.gam`.
 External json files are also included for conveniency to generate a playable map file.
+A tool is provided to compile some csv files into those json files with symetry.

 What it does not
 ----------------
-Placing and editing structures, droids and features.
-Those are handled with json files that edition is outside the scope of this project, which is generating the binary files that cannot be created by hand.

-Pre-rendering maps.
+Pre-rendering maps, creating a preview image.
 You'll have to use your imagination and check what it actually looks like directly from the game.

+Checking actual data.
+The compiler doesn't require any game data, non-existant objects will throw errors only when running the game.

 What is missing
 ---------------